Albert0i/mern_stack_course_part_1/fronttest/README.md

 ## IX.
 Summary
-There is much more we can do with RTK Query, if you are not Redux fans and alreay use some other fetching libraries in your project.
+There is much more we can do with RTK Query, and even much much more we can control the fetch behaviour. if you are not Redux fans and alreay use some other fetching libraries in your project.
 It's probably not worth investing on RTK Query.

 But if you already have redux package installed, RTK Query is in your tool chest, it doesn't hurt to give a try...